sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_2_CORTEX_ANALYST.md

 ---

-### Step 1: Create Database, Schema, Warehouse and Stage
+### Step 1: Create Database, Schema, and Warehouse

 Create the foundational objects for your Cortex Analyst demo: